 In the following article, you will learn why people are susceptible to this effect, and how you can reduce the risk of them being influenced by it when you present an argument.

 What causes the overkill effect

-Simply put, because it is more cognitively taxing to process a large number of complex arguments, the more information you present in support of your stance past a certain point, the smaller the likelihood that the person you are talking to will be able to successfully internalize that information, and the smaller the likelihood that they will agree with your overall argument.
+Simply put, because it is more cognitively taxing to process a large number of complex arguments, the more information you present in support of your stance past a certain point, the lower the likelihood that the person you are talking to will be able to successfully internalize that information, and the lower the likelihood that they will agree with your overall argument.
 As such, while you might intuitively want to present as much evidence as possible in order to support your stance, adding a lot of arguments is often counterproductive.

 For example, in one study on the topic researchers asked participants to think of reasons that could explain why a certain belief of theirs is wrong.
 They found that while asking people to generate only a few reasons was often effective in getting them to change their belief, asking them to generate many reasons had an opposite effect, meaning that it often caused participants to reinforce their original stance.

 This is especially an issue when trying to refute common myths and misunderstandings, since many of them offer a simple and compelling truth, which contrasts sharply with the large amount of complex scientific evidence needed to debunk them.
 As one paper on the topic states: “simple myths are more cognitively attractive than lengthy, complicated refutations”.

 To avoid the overkill effect, you want to simplify your arguments as much as possible given the circumstances, while still presenting a cogent stance.
 This means that when you present your argument, you need to ensure that it is clear and concise, without any unnecessary technical jargon.
 Furthermore, if you’re presenting any statistical information, try to explain it in simple terms, in order to make it easier for your recipient to understand.

 For example, if you are in a situation where you need to use a simple explanation, don’t say: